SIDE TWO

 And all around my hat for a twelve-month and a day

-And if anyone should ask me the reason why I'm wearing it
+should ask me the reason why I'm wearing it

 It's all for my true love who's far, far away